Are you searching for a guitar to channel your child’s artistic side?

-This little toy guitar from Little Tikes is the perfect pick for an active toddler who wants to rock out.
+This fun toy guitar from Little Tikes is the perfect pick for an active toddler who wants to rock out.

-If your little toddling rugrat tends to get bored quickly, this will likely keep them swinging for longer.
+If your little toddler tends to get bored quickly, this will likely keep them swinging for longer.
 The Little Tikes toy guitar comes in a grey translucent design, fitted with red and blue LED lights for special effects.

-It features two modes of play — preset tunes, and rock ‘n’ roll riffs, where your toddler can go crazy.
+It features two modes of play — preset tunes and rock ‘n’ roll riffs that allow your toddler to go a little crazy.

-Each string will sound a tune, and on the baseboard, there is a small tuner to help give the effect of a real guitar.
+Each string sounds a tune, and there’s a small tuner to help give the effect of a real guitar.
 Of course, this is only for pretending.

-The guitar is a decent size and weight, so it won’t be too heavy for your little one.
+The guitar is a decent size and weight, so it won’t be too heavy for your little one to take with them.

 - Strings and big colorful buttons on the neck.

-- Two preset tune modes, so your little one won’t get bored too quickly.
+- Two preset tune modes to keep your little one entertained.

-- There is no strap — this makes it difficult to move around while playing.
+- There is no strap, making it challenging to move around while playing.

-- They may grow out of it quickly.
-It states that it’s for children from 24 months to five years, but it might be too small for a five year-old.
+- The package states that it’s for children from 24 months to five years, but it might be too small for a 5-year-old.